Venryx/webpack-string-replacer/README.md

 #### `rules.X.replacements.X.patternMatchCount` - number | {min?: number, max?: number}

-> Based on the number of pattern matches, in chunks/files not already avoided by their respective include/exclude filters. (condition must be met for at least one compilation)
+> Checked against the number of pattern matches, in all (unignored) chunks/files within the compilation. (condition must be met for at least one compilation)
 >
 > Examples: (see rules.X.chunkMatchCount)